asigalov61/Optimus-VIRTUOSO/README.md

 ***

-What are you waiting for?!?
-Try it out!!! :)
+### ORIGINAL BASE-LINE IMPLEMENTATION:

+This is an auto-regressive implementation (char-based approach) which has its benefits but also drawbacks However, this is the most interesting and fastest implementation because it allows to do many different things

+For SOTA, non-auto-regressive, token-based approach see Optimus VIRTUOSO: Relative Global Attention Edition below

 [![Open In Colab][colab-badge]][colab-notebook]

 [colab-notebook]: <https://colab.research.google.com/github/asigalov61/Optimus-VIRTUOSO/blob/main/Optimus_VIRTUOSO.ipynb>
 [colab-badge]: <https://colab.research.google.com/assets/colab-badge.svg>

-This is an auto-regressive implementation (char-based approach) which has its benefits but also drawbacks.
-However, this is the most interesting and fastest implementation because it allows to do many different things.

-For non-auto-regressive token-based approach see Optimus VIRTUOSO RGA Edition below.

 ***

 ### ORIGINAL COMPOSITION: Optimus-VIRTUOSO Compound Music Composer with custom MIDI option

 This is basically an improved reproduction of OpenAI's MuseNet.
-With large enough dataset, you should get comparable(or better) results.
+With large enough dataset, you should get comparable(or better) results

 And no, you do not really need Sparse Attention/Transformers here unless you want to train on gigabytes of data